meekailkhan/meekailkhan/README.md

-👀 I'm passionate about JavaScript and currently diving deep into the MERN stack.
+👀 I'm passionate about Golang and cloud native sytems and currently diving deep into the DevSecOps.

 ### What I'm Up To:
-- Learning Nest.js and React.js to level up my skills.
+- Learning Terraform and Ansible to level up my skills.
-- Working on a personal project using the MERN stack to create a dynamic web application.
+- Working on a personal project using the golang and typescript stack to create a dynamic web application.

 ### Collaboration Opportunities:
-💞 I'm looking to collaborate with experts in Next.js and React.js to build exciting projects together.
+💞 I'm looking to collaborate with experts in Golang and Cloud Infra to build a complete solution together.

 ![Quote](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=radical)
 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=meekailkhan&show_icons=true&theme=radical)